Latest updates - August 2022:

 And finally, this bot is not limited to trading a range-bound market, we can trade uptrends or downtrends just as easily.
 Simply adjust the buy/sell thresholds to skew in the direction of the trend in order to maximize the chances of both orders getting filled.

-- Amount Per Order: The amount you wish to use for buy and sell orders.
+Amount Per Order: The amount you wish to use for buy and sell orders.
 In the example above, the bot will place a limit order to buy 50 XTZ and sell 50 XTZ.
+Click here to view the minimum order size guide.

-- Wait Time Before Next Orders: Enter the number of minutes to wait before submitting next set of orders after both current orders are filled or stop-loss has been triggered.
+Wait Time Before Next Orders: Enter the number of minutes to wait before submitting the next set of orders after both current orders are filled or stop-loss has been triggered.

-- Wait Time To Cancel and Replace Orders: Enter the number of minutes to wait before cancelling both open orders and submitting a new set of orders.
+Wait Time To Cancel and Replace Orders: Enter the number of minutes to wait before canceling both open orders and submitting a new set of orders.